aptivator/jquery.extras/README.md

 # jquery.extras

-A library that extends jquery prototype with extra methods.
+A library that extends jquery with extra methods.